Available in: Spring 2027

 Classes in the PBSP will create space for participants to consider the meaning of professional life and the role of professional responsibility obligations and values within that life.
 The classes will draw on the students’ experiences working in their public interest placements as well as build on students’ previous summer employment and experiential, doctrinal and theoretical law school courses.
 One of the key goals of the PBSP is to help students begin to create a meaningful professional identity as they enter fully into their careers.
 Work in public interest settings provides not only a significant opportunity for service but also a unique opportunity to explore the challenges and rewards of providing effective and ethical legal representation to low-income individuals and communities.

-Peggy Cross-Goldenberg is the PBSP instructor and students may contact her with questions.
-They can also contact the Director of Externships and Field Placements, Liliana Vaamonde.
+Riti Singh ([email protected]) is the PBSP instructor and students may contact her with questions.
+They can also contact the Director of Externships and Placement-Based Learning, Jessica Valdes Jimenez ([email protected]).

 The PBSP is also dedicated to facilitating equal access for students with disabilities and to cultivating a culture that is sensitive and responsive to the needs of students.

-There will be a zoom informational meeting for interested students on Thursday April 9 from 12:10 to 1:00 pm.
-It will be posted on the CLS calendar for access and a link will also be provided in several emails to rising 2L students.
-Students unable to attend can view a recording.
-Applications for the 2024 PBSP class will open on April 8, 2025 and are due by April 19 by 5 pm.
-Interviews will be scheduled for April 25 and 26.
-Acceptance notifications will be issues on May 12th.
+There will be an informational meeting for interested students on Thursday, March 26 from 12:10 to 1:10 pm in JGH105.
+Students unable to attend can view a recording that will be sent via email and also available at the top of this page after the event.
+Applications for the 2027 PBSP class will open on April 8, 2026 and are due by April 20, 2026 by 5 pm.
+Interviews will be scheduled for April 24 and 28.
+Acceptance notifications will be issued on May 15.